SHORTLIST

 • Transport: Private Vehicle, Public bus, Metro, Tram.

-• Lisbon - Pasteis de Nata tasting in Belem.
+• Lisbon - Pasteis de Nata tasting and cooking class in Belem.

 Departure dates